 His iconic song, ‘Solid Rock, Sacred Ground’, lit a fire for the rights of Aboriginal people in Australia nearly 40 years ago that hasn't gone out.
 It’s been recorded and performed, many times in the ensuing years and translated into several Aboriginal Languages.

-He has released 14 solo albums, 4 albums with Goanna and has produced albums for many other artists: Archie Roach, The Pigram Brothers, Joe Geia, Jimmy Chi, Mossie Scanlon, Mary Black.
-His songs have been recorded and performed by Joan Baez, Mary Black, Troy Cassar Daley, John Farnham and Lene Siel (Denmark), Jessica Mauboy, Missy Higgins and more.
+He has released fourteen solo albums, four albums with Goanna and has produced albums for many other artists: Archie Roach, The Pigram Brothers, Mary Black, etc, His songs have been recorded and performed by Joan Baez, Mary Black, Troy Cassar Daley, John Farnham and Lene Siel (Denmark), Jessica Mauboy, Missy Higgins and more.

-He was awarded a Fellowship by the Australia Council for the Arts in 2000, in recognition of his contribution to Australian musical life.
-He was an Australian representative at the 2000 North American Folk Alliance convention and is a life member of the Australian Folk Alliance.
+He was awarded a Fellowship by the Australia Council for the Arts in 2000, was an Australian representative at the 2000 North American Folk Alliance convention and is a life member of the Australian Folk Alliance.

 In 2016 he was Artistic Director and Co-Producer of the sold out & critically acclaimed Australian-Irish live musical production, ‘Exile, Songs & Tales of Irish Australia’.

-In 2022 Howard and his legendary band, Goanna, embarked on an extensive 30 concert national tour, paying homage to their classic Spirit of Place album and reigniting the Goanna spirit that championed Aboriginal rights and environmental justice in the 1980’s, featuring performances at ‘WOMADelaide’ and also as special guests for ‘Midnight Oil’.
+In 2022 Howard and his legendary band, Goanna, embarked on an extensive national tour, paying homage to their classic Spirit of Place album and reigniting the Goanna spirit that championed Aboriginal rights and environmental justice in the 1980’s, featuring performances at ‘WOMADelaide’and also as special guests for ‘Midnight Oil’.

 In 2022 he was named as an Ambassador for ‘Childrens Ground’, a First Nations run organisation working to make real and lasting change for First Nations people.